emu-russia/psxcpu/Readme.md

 Reverse engineering of the SONY PlayStation CPU (CXD8530CQ).

 :warning: The information was moved from the old wiki in Russian.
-Information may need to be clarified here and there, and all sections will be translated to Eng.
+Information may need to be clarified here and there.

 ## IC103 Overview